uvaai/pdp/_schedules/3 Spring 2021/index.md

 ### Ed Q&A Forum

-The first place you should try and ask your question is on the Ed [Ed forum](https://edstem.org/us/courses/4208/discussion/).
-There the course staff and your fellow students will answer any specific questions you might have.
+The first place you should try and ask your question is on the [Ed forum](https://edstem.org/us/courses/4208/discussion/).
+There the course staff or your fellow students will answer any specific questions you might have.

 If you have general question about the material or the assignment, please make